-I recently posted the question of “Should you start a business in uncertain times?” on my Twitter and received a myriad of responses and real experiences, many of which I’ll share below.
-But one response stuck out to me: “There is no such thing as a certain time to start a business.”
+I recently posted the question, "Should you start a business in uncertain times?" on my Twitter and received some interesting responses and real-life accounts — many of which I’ll share below.
+But one response stuck out to me: "There is no such thing as a certain time to start a business."

 It’s true.
 Starting a new business is one of the most unpredictable, tumultuous adventures you can embark on — but it also has the potential to be one of the most gratifying, lucrative ones as well.

 Hufford founded SEO for the Rest of Us as a community dedicated to helping people stop learning (and start doing) SEO.